 - What Happened to the Mouse?:

 - When Üter is attacked, the bus just leaves him and he isnt mentioned.
 He inexplicably returns unharmed the following season in "22 Short Films About Springfield", although in a season 11 episode, Bart says that he hasn't seen him "Since our last field trip."
 Then again, the show does have Negative Continuity.

 - What about Jasper after Abe was forced to abandon him?

 - Would Hurt a Child: The staff at the Diz-Nee historical park are willing to club children.
-As the commentary track points out, Üter is most likely killed (don't worry, he was revived with the Dragon Balls) by the actors.
+As the commentary track points out, Üter is most likely killed (except not, as revealed in later episodes) by the actors.